Posted in:

 Would ISAs be still recommended with inflation?

-So in real terms, if your savings are earning 3.0% in a fixed-term account, your money is devaluing at 7.1% per annum.
+So in real terms, if your savings are earning 3.0% in a fixed-term account, your money is devaluing at 1% per annum.
 And that’s at the high end of savings interest.
-At the lower end, it is devaluing by as much as 9% per annum.
+At the lower end, it devalues by 3.5% per annum.
 Unfortunately, the bad news doesn’t end there.
-Unfortunately, the Bank of England and other economic experts predict that the rate of inflation could fall to around 4% by the end of 2023.
+Fortunately, UK inflation is projected to decline more slowly than in 2023.
+The Bank of England and other economic experts predict that the inflation rate will average between 2.2% and 3.1% for Q4, influenced by factors like lower energy prices and reduced consumer goods inflation.

 Is an ISA a good investment?

-If you’re asking yourself, do I still need an ISA? – Yes, if you’ve got anything like a substantial amount of money tied up in ordinary savings accounts and Cash ISAs, you really do, unless you’re content to let its spending power in real terms deteriorate badly.
+If you’re asking yourself, do I still need an ISA? – Yes, if you’ve got a substantial amount of money tied up in ordinary savings accounts and Cash ISAs, you really do, unless you’re content to let its spending power deteriorate badly in real terms.
 If you’re asking the question, are ISAs still best for rates, then yes, if we are talking stocks and share ISAs or investment ISAs, they certainly are.

 Why choose an ISA?

-By now, it will be pretty obvious to the reader that with ordinary savings accounts performing so badly in terms of interest and with inflation due to ramp up, you need a savings vehicle that can outperform inflation.
-So the question “why are ISAs good?” is answered by the fact that, on average, stocks and shares ISAs often significantly outperform other savings vehicles by some margin.
+By now, it will be pretty obvious to the reader that ordinary savings accounts perform so badly in terms of interest, and with inflation due to ramp up, you need a savings vehicle that can outperform inflation.
+So the question “Why are ISAs good?” is answered by the fact that, on average, stocks and shares ISAs often significantly outperform other savings vehicles by some margin.

 According to moneyfacts.co.uk, the average return of stocks and shares ISAs between 1 March 2020 and 2021 was 13.55%, beating the previous year’s average return of 13.3%.